owensgroup/BGHT/README.md

 * NVIDIA Volta GPU or later microarchitectures
 * CMake 3.8 or later
 * CUDA 11.5 or later

+#### Using Docker
+We provide a docker image that include the software requirements (except for CUDA drivers).
+To build the docker image, run:
+`source docker/build`
+To start the container, run:
+`source docker/run`
+After starting the container, you can build and execute BGHT code without any additional requirements.

 ### limitations
 * Currently hash tables based on cuckoo hashing do not support concurrent insertion and queries.
 IHT and P2BHT support concurrent insertions and queries.